 Sanding is Hard Labor

 Besides hard work, sanding hardwood floors requires meticulous preparation.
-The first step is to evaluate your floors, so you can plan accordingly, which means you’ll work more efficiently and avoid common setbacks.
+The first step is to evaluate your floors.

 Say you have 1,000 sq. ft of solid wood flooring.
-You’ll want to carefully evaluate…
+You will want to carefully evaluate…

 - The floor’s current condition (species, gaps, stains, marks, and any cupping or crowning)

-- Any coating on the floor you’ll have to remove
+- Any coating on the floor you will have to remove

 - The number of rooms, space, and entry points